 - liblambda*.so — In his turn, runtime.so uses other shared objects.
 We will focus on liblambdaruntime.so, in charge of the heavy lifting in managing the Lambda logic.

 We also had some fun messing around with bootstrap.py.
 This time we are going to roll up our sleeves and dive into the binary libraries of the Lambda runtime environment.
-We will explore Lambda’s billing system and (spoiler alert) have some fun messing with Lambda timeouts.
+We will explore Lambda’s billing system and (spoiler alert) have some fun messing with AWS Lambda timeouts.

 Exploring the Libraries